rays/OSync/README.markdown

 * summary: A short description of this feed _(Optional)_
 * permalinkUrl: permalinkUrl to where on this content came from
 * lang: Based on the [W3C standard language codes](http://www.w3.org/TR/REC-html40/struct/dirlang.html#langcodes)
-* copywrite: A string describing the copywrite for this feed
+* copyrite: A string describing the copyrite for this feed
-* copywriteImage: Image representation of copywrite, such as a [Creative Commons](http://creativecommons.org/) logo _(Optional)_
+* copyriteImage: Image representation of copyrite, such as a [Creative Commons](http://creativecommons.org/) logo _(Optional)_
 * location: See [Location](#) _(Optional)_
 * postedTime: Date the feed was first published in [ISO 8601](http://en.wikipedia.org/wiki/ISO-8601) format example: 2009-08-05T11:17Z
 * updatedDate: Last time the feed was updated _(Optional)_
 * generator: What application/script created this output.
 Helpful for debugging. _(Optional)_
 * categories: See [Categoies](#) _(Optional)_
 * image: Should be a square .jpg image that is at least 600 x 600 pixels
-* imageThumbnail: A thumbnail version (32x32) of the image in the 'image' key
+* thumbnail: A thumbnail version (32x32) of the image in the 'image' key
 * items: A list of items (see below for item description)

 ### Globals ###